 16. Enjoy the View from Saigon Skydeck at Bitexco Financial Tower

-If you like lofty views, then you’re going to enjoy Saigon Skydeck.
+Saigon Skydeck is literally one of the top attractions in Saigon.
 It’s an observations deck that offers 360° panoramic views of Ho Chi Minh City from the 49th floor of Bitexco Financial Tower.

 Bitexco Financial Tower is a unique lotus-shaped skyscraper in District 1 that was once recognized as Vietnam’s tallest building.
 You can purchase tickets to the observation deck at the gate or in advance through Klook.